typelevel/fs2/docs/guide.md

 # FS2: The Official Guide

 This is the official FS2 guide.
 It gives an overview of the library and its features and it's kept up to date with the code.
-If you spot a problem with this guide, a nonworking example, or simply have some suggested improvments, open a pull request!
+If you spot a problem with this guide, a nonworking example, or simply have some suggested improvements, open a pull request!
 It's very much a WIP.

 ### Table of contents